Yue-Zhengyuan/Lectures/Quantum_Field_Theory/4-Feynman_Diagrams/3-S-matrix.md

 ### $2\to 2$ Scattering in CM Frame

-We consider the special case of $2 \to 2$ scattering in the center-of-mass reference frame, in which
+We consider the special case of $2 \to 2$ scattering (of massive particles) in the center-of-mass reference frame, in which

 $$
 \begin{aligned}